warrencohn/wobmail/doc/Readme.txt

 Version history

 Current version, 0.3.0, is under development.
+- issue  #7; Folder support
+- issue #12; Support to add attachments
 - issue #24: Updated to the latest Project Wonder
 - issue #25: Fixed rendering issue in Firefox due to script tag
 - issue #26: Changed all component action URLs to direct actions
+- issue #27; Upgrade for WebObjects 5.4.3 and Wonder 6
+- issue #28; Forcing a refresh of the message list via inbox link never shows new messages
+- issue #29; General clean up for 0.3.0 release

 Version, 0.2.0, released November 12, 2009, contains the following
  improvements: